menu

 The Project Explorer - Browser window opens.

-3. Expand the Master Audio Bus, select Music, and click OK.
+Expand the Master Audio Bus, select Music, and click OK.

 You now need to indicate how the volume of the Music bus will be affected when there's an audio signal on the Environmental bus.
 The default Volume change is -6 dB, which is where volume changes just begin to become noticeable.
 You’ll exaggerate the volume change just a bit more.

-4. Set the Volume property to -9.
+Set the Volume property to -9.

-There are other properties such as Fade In and Fade Out that determine how much time passes between when a signal is detected on the bus, and the act of modifying the target bus occurs.
+There are other properties such as Fade In and Fade Out that determine how much time passes between the moment a signal is detected on the bus, and the act of modifying the target bus occurs.
 The Target column currently indicates that the volume change is applied to the Voice Volume, which means volume is subtracted from the Voice Volume property of each of the objects that contribute to the Music bus.
 However, the Target can be changed to Bus Volume, in which case the volume change would affect the bus's overall level.